BeOne-PL/promena-sample/README.md

 Unlike [Manual](./deployment/manual), you don't have to specify seed nodes manually.
 This kind of deployment uses [`promena-cluster-management-kubernetes`](https://gitlab.office.beone.pl/promena/promena/tree/master/module/cluster/management/kubernetes) module - it chooses leader dynamically and you don't have to worry.

  These samples use [`promena-file-http-kubernetes`](./image/promena-file-http-kubernetes) Promena image with [`promena-connector-http`](https://gitlab.office.beone.pl/promena/promena/tree/master/module/connector/activemq) connector module and [`promena-cluster-management-kubernetes`](https://gitlab.office.beone.pl/promena/promena/tree/master/module/cluster/management/kubernetes) module.
 It also demonstrates how to set [`promena-communication-file`](https://gitlab.office.beone.pl/promena/promena/tree/master/module/communication/file) communication module but it is based on the local volume.
-If your cluster contains more than one node you have to provide a volume that is available on all nodes.
+If your cluster contains more than one node you have to provide a volume that is accessible on all nodes.

 #### Kubernetes
 ```